NHMDenmark/DaSSCo-Integration/Documentation/flag combinations_in_track.md

 | P | js | fs | a s | ready | ars | n file | open sha | e sync | upd mdata |

-Updated with status going through AWAIT before NO for is_in_ars.
-Update asset_size to include estimate for derivatives.